ZacharyGodfrey/personal-site/src/pages/index.md

 ### Work

-:computer: I have more than *a decade* of [experience](/work) building and maintaining software in a variety of languages and technology stacks.
+:desktop_computer: I have more than *a decade* of [experience](/work) building and maintaining software in a variety of languages and technology stacks.

 :sunny: Most of my work has either been on internal systems that cannot be shared or on back-end systems that aren't visible.
 Because of this, I don't have a pretty portfolio of work to show.
 However, you can check out my [personal projects](/projects) to see what I've built outside of work.